Gang rape: Saudi Arabia

 The Qatif rape case was a 2006 gang rape of a teenage girl by seven men.
-The justice received criticism because the victim was initially ordered to get lashed 200 times but the ruling was overturned by the monarch after a backlash.
+The case attracted international attention because the victim was initially ordered to receive 200 lashes but the ruling was overturned by the monarch after backlash.

 South Africa

 Gang rapes occur frequently in South Africa, and in certain parts it is called jackrolling.
 South Africa reported over 64,000 rapes in 2012, or about 127.5 women per 100,000 population.
 With one woman raped every 4 minutes, South Africa has world's highest rape incidence rate per 100,000 women.
-Between 10% to 33% of all rapes are gang rapes involving three or more people.
+Between 10% and 33% of all rapes are gang rapes involving three or more people.
 About 25% of youth near Johannesburg described gang rape as recreational and fun.

 In certain parts of South Africa where boys are often involved in gang rapes, rape rates are higher.
 40% of reported rape cases are on children below the age of 12.

 Vogelman and Lewis report 44% of rapists in South Africa have engaged in gang rape.
 The National Institute of Crime Rehabilitation of South Africa claims only 1 out of 20 rapes are reported in South Africa, suggesting 1,300 women are raped every day.
 A 2010 nationwide survey reported that about 27% of all South African men above the age of 18 have raped a woman in their lifetime one or more times, while 8.9% of all adult men have participated in a gang rape.
 The gang rape prevalence rate varied significantly in different provinces of South Africa; for example, in Eastern Cape, 13.9% of men had gang raped a woman who was not a partner.

 In February 2013, a 17-year-old girl was gang raped, mutilated and left to die in a town near Cape Town.
 This led to widespread protests.